| ⇦ |

 At 110⁰C glycerol reacts with oxalic acid giving formic acid.
 But heating at 260⁰C results allyl alcohol.

-Related Questions: - Which of the following is never true for cathode rays?
+Related Questions: - Which one of the following is present as an active ingredient in bleaching

 Topics: Alcohols Phenols and Ethers